telerik/xaml-docs/controls/radgridview/columns/how-to/combobox-column-clicks.md

 # Number of Clicks in the ComboBox Column

-If you have a __GridViewComboBoxColumn__ in your RadGridView, then by default, you need to click three times in order to show the dropdown - the first click selects the current cell, the second enters edit mode and the last one opens the dropdown.
+If you have a __GridViewComboBoxColumn__ in your RadGridView, then by default, you need to click three times to show the dropdown - the first click selects the current cell, the second enter edit mode and the last one opens the dropdown.

 The following solutions allow you to control the number of clicks needed to change the value of the combobox column.

 ## 2 Clicks Solution

 By configuring __EditTriggers="CellClick"__ property of GridViewComboBoxColumn the cells will enter edit mode with a single click only.
-Now you will need one more click to show the drop down and select a value.
+Now you will need one more click to show the drop-down and select a value.

 ## 1 Click Solution

 In addition to configuring the __EditTriggers__ property, you can set __OpenDropDownOnFocus__ property of the RadComboBox editor.

-This could be done in __XAML__ by applying a Style targeting RadComboBox element as an **EditorStyle** of the column. **Example 1** demonstrates how this can be done.
+This could be done in __XAML__ by applying a Style targeting the RadComboBox element as an **EditorStyle** of the column. **Example 1** demonstrates how this can be done.

 #### __[XAML] Example 1: Setting the OpenDropDownOnFocus through the EditorStyle property__

-#### __XAML__
 {{region xaml-gridview-combobox-column-clicks_0}}
 	<telerik:GridViewComboBoxColumn DataMemberBinding="{Binding ClubID}"
 					SelectedValueMemberPath="ID"